shigde/shig-js-sdk/README.md

 ## Build Core lib

-Run `npm run build:core` or run `ng build core` to build the lobby project.
-The build `shig-lobby.js `artifacts will be stored in the `dist/` directory.
+Run `npm run build:core` or run `ng build core` to build the core library.
+The build artifacts will be stored in the `dist/` directory.

 ## Build Lobby web component